shotgunsoftware/python-api/README.md

 ## Changelog

+**v3.0.19 - 2015 Mar 25**

+   + Add ability to authenticate with Shotgun using `session_token`.
+   + Add  `get_session_token()` method for obtaining token to authenticate with.
+   + Add new `AuthenticationFault` exception type to indicate when server communication has failed due to authentication reasons.
+   + Add support for `SHOTGUN_API_CACERTS` environment variable to provide location of external SSL certificates file.
+   + Fixes and updates to various tests

 **v3.0.18 - 2015 Mar 13**

    + Add ability to query the per-project visibility status for entities, fields and statuses. (requires Shotgun server >= v5.4.4)